 4.3.19.20 extendedLCID-Duplication-r15

 This field indicates whether the UE supports use of extended LCIDs 11-17 for PDCP duplication.
+A UE that supports extendedLCID-Duplication-r15 shall also support the extended number of LCIDs as specified in TS 36.321 [4].

+4.3.19.X extendedLCID-r15

+This field indicates whether the UE supports the use extended LCIDs as specified in TS 36.321 [4].